-The Issuer has adopted specific frameworks to manage market risk as described on pages 73 through 78 of the 2020 MD&A incorporated by reference in the Base Prospectus.
-Despite these frameworks, the Issuer remains exposed to the risk of loss a result of market risk which may negatively impact its financial performance and condition.
+The Issuer has adopted specific frameworks to manage market risk as described on pages 73, 75 and 76 of the 2020 MD&A incorporated by reference in the Registration Document.
+Despite these frameworks, the Issuer remains exposed to the risk of loss as a result of market risk which may negatively impact its financial performance and condition.